Trihill Plaque Unveiling

-On this day, we honour the memory of three men from the village of Trihill whose lives reflect faith, courage, service, and the wider story of Ireland in the late 19th and early 20th centuries.
+On the 1st of June, we honoured the memory of three men from the village of Trihill whose lives reflect faith, courage, service, and the wider story of Ireland in the late 19th and early 20th centuries.

 Three Lives.
 One Village.
 A Lasting Legacy.